-As ELAN RDC seeks to support the development of pro-poor market systems by working through economic actors, many of its targeted beneficiaries can be found in areas of crisis characterized by thin markets, a weak private sector and heavy humanitarian presence.
+As ELAN RDC seeks to support the development of pro-poor market systems by working through economic actors, many of its target beneficiaries can be found in areas impacted by one or more crises.
+These zones are typically characterized by thin markets, limited formal private sector activity and heavy humanitarian presence.

-The strategy was later expanded at national level to include Tanganyika and the Kivus.
+The strategy was later expanded at national level to include Tanganyika and North and South Kivu.

-ELAN’s MIC strategy was designed to expand ELAN’s traditional sector activities to Markets in Crisis (Kasai, Tanganyika, Kivu), capitalizing on the strong humanitarian presence to generate Market System Changes.
+ELAN’s MIC strategy was designed to expand ELAN’s traditional sector activities to Markets in Crisis (defined for the programme as Kasai, Tanganyika, Kivu), capitalizing on the strong humanitarian presence to generate Market System Changes.